Law and order without government

 On the other hand, there does appear to be a religious — specifically, a Hindu-influenced — dimension to the Natural Law Party’s perspective (its founder and recurring Presidential candidate John Hagelin teaches at the Maharishi University in Fairfield, Iowa, and such spiritual practices as transcendental meditation and yogic flying are central to the party’s policy proposals), so it’s possible that some of the Natural Law candidates’ remarks about the need to bring our political system into accordance with Natural Law should be interpreted as a call to reform our system in the light of a moral order inherent in the universe (the existence of such an order, Dharma, is a central tenet of Hinduism), in which case the Natural Law Party’s perspective would count as a version of normative Natural Law theory after all.
 But once again, my information about the Natural Law Party is too sketchy for me to offer any interpretation with confidence.

-- Descartes thinks he has a way out of this, that he can stop the regress with some beliefs (e.g., my belief that I exist) that are self-evident and not subject to doubt.
+- Descartes thinks he has a way out of this, that he can stop the regress with some beliefs (for example, my belief that I exist) that are self-evident and not subject to doubt.
 But the principle that starts off the regress — the Cartesian principle that belief is justified only when we can rule out all possibility of error — does not seem to be one of the beliefs that are self-evident and not subject to doubt, so it’s still not clear why we should believe it.

 - It’s worth noting, however, that there are some versions of Natural Law theory that see Natural Law as a self-enforcing set of rules, and thus see natural rights as de facto rights of an odd sort, with the universe rather than society doing the enforcing.
 According to these views, violations of Natural Law will be punished — perhaps by God (you’ll be sent to Hell for having sex with the wrong person), perhaps by nature (if you break the Natural Law against walking off a cliff, you’ll be punished with death or injury), perhaps by the Law of Karma (if you sin in this life you’ll be punished by being reincarnated as something icky in your next life), perhaps by the very fact of being a worse person (if you act wickedly, your punishment is your wicked condition itself, which is far less desirable than the condition of being virtuous; as Socrates puts it, the worst possible punishment is to have a corrupted soul).
 And if violations of natural rights are reliably punished, then those natural rights do start to look rather like de facto rights, at least to the extent (often minimal, alas) that the prospect of such punishment actually deters rights-violations.